relationships-and-communication

 Leaders who demonstrate fairness and integrity set the tone for the entire organization.
 This can involve:

-- Seeking input from team members on important decisions.
+- Seeking input from team members on important decisions, particularly those affected by the outcome.

-- Providing constructive feedback in a respectful manner.
+- Providing constructive feedback in a respectful manner, focusing on behaviors rather than personal attributes.

 Creating a Supportive Environment